-A use case of HP2C-DT is in electrical grids, where edge nodes are distributed over vast geographical areas.
-In such environments, sending data to a central cloud node for analysis is infeasible due to strict latency constraints.
-Instead, real-time fault detection and response must occur directly at the Edge, while HPC resources handle computationally intensive tasks such as predictive maintenance, load forecasting, and probabilistic risk assessment.
+A use case of HP2C-DT is in electrical grids, where edge nodes are distributed over vast geographical areas and operational requirements have evolved considerably with the increasing integration of distributed energy resources interfaced through power electronic converters.
+Traditional system operation, based on SCADA measurements transmitted to a centralized Transmission System Operator (TSO) control center, was adequate when the grid was dominated by large synchronous generators whose dynamics evolved slowly and were sufficiently captured by multi-second SCADA reporting intervals.
+The widespread deployment of converter-interfaced resources has introduced faster and more complex transient behaviors that require high-resolution and time-synchronized measurements.
+Phasor Measurement Units (PMUs), now widely installed within modern Wide Area Monitoring Systems, provide such measurements with reporting rates of ~60 samples per second.
+While these technologies enable real-time observability, real-time detection and mitigation of faults, instabilities, or oscillations require reducing end-to-end latency not only in measurement acquisition but also in decision-making and actuation.
+For this reason, recent paradigms in power-system monitoring and control advocate for distributed or edge-based computation, in which part of the processing is performed by computational units geographically closer to the measurement devices.
+By decentralizing computation, the architecture avoids unnecessary communication delays associated with routing all data to the central control room and distributing control signals back to the field, thereby enabling faster local assessment and timely control actions.
+Within this context, HP2C-DT supports a division of responsibilities in which latency-critical analyses and immediate control actions are performed at the edge, while the centralized computation infrastructure remains responsible for computationally intensive tasks such as predictive maintenance, load and generation forecasting, and probabilistic risk assessment.